 I think I said something along the lines of, "NO!
 Maybe YOU snore.
 Maybe YOU snore.
 I mean, are you sure you weren't hearing yourself?
 Or the construction?
 This building is being remodeled by Amish men!
 I think maybe they're drunks!"

-Yes, a lot of people snore.
+Then I told him I had long-hair dander allergies and accused him of lying about whether or not he owned alpacas.Yes, a lot of people snore.
 A good percentage, I'm told, but if subway ads and awful sitcoms are to be believed, most of these people are Belushis, or at least their physical type.
 Is it a question of losing my feminine mystique?
 (Ha.)
 Or perhaps, just being helplessly impolite and irritating to sleep with?

 Part of me is terrified that this is the kind of stuff guys talk about in the locker room.
 You know, after an intense squash session, when it's time to sit around in towels and perv out about girls.